By: Catherine Cooley, CHWC

 Today, there is more evidence than ever before to support the idea that healthy, happy employees are more productive, engaged and satisfied at work.
 According to an analysis conducted by Priority Health, 88 percent of employees who engaged in wellness related activities at work felt more positive about their work culture.
 Knowledge of this has prompted more employers to start, or expand, workplace wellness programs to help their employees thrive, both in and out of the office.

-Whether or not your employer has a wellness program, you can maximize your time spent at the office by adopting some simple habits that will result in long-term gains to your health.
+Whether or not your employer has a wellness program, you can maximize your time spent at the office by adopting some simple self-care habits that will result in long-term gains to your health.

 1. Move more